All Practice Exams

 Explanation: DSM-5-TR clusters: A (odd/eccentric) = paranoid, schizoid, schizotypal; B (dramatic/emotional/erratic) = antisocial, borderline, histrionic, narcissistic; C (anxious/fearful) = avoidant, dependent, obsessive-compulsive.

-7Which medication CLASS is the FIRST-LINE pharmacotherapy for major depressive disorder?
+7Among the listed medication classes, which is commonly used as first-line pharmacotherapy for major depressive disorder?

 A.Selective serotonin reuptake inhibitors (SSRIs)